SLIBIO/SLib-Doc/source/Guides/UserInterface/Animation/Index.rst

 Managing Multiple Animations
 -----------------------------

-You can manage multiple animation objects using an animation object.
+You can manage multiple animations using an animation object.

 ::